Zhaoyi-Yan/Shift-Net_pytorch/README.md

 | random | All|
 | your own masks| your own masks|

-It means that if you training a model with `center-mask`, then test it using `center-mask`(even without one pixel offset).
+It means that if you train a model with `center-mask`, then you need test it using `center-mask`(even without one pixel offset).
 For more info, you may refer to https://github.com/Zhaoyi-Yan/Shift-Net_pytorch/issues/125
 ### Training by online-generating marks
 We offer three types of online-generating masks: `center-mask, random_square and random_mask`.
 If you want to train on your own masks silimar like **partial conv**, ref to **Training on your own masks**.